coladimeji/Ai-Automated-Market-Maker/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+Ai-Automated-Market-MakerThe page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `yarn test`